Francophone food and drink

 Leisure Farms

 One of the area’s best-kept secrets, this family-owned and -operated farm in the small Francophone community of Sturgeon Falls is the place to go for fresh air, fun and farm produce.
-Purchase or pick fresh strawberries, raspberries, corn and pumpkins.

-While you’re there, enjoy a picnic or wagon ride, or roast marshmallows on the bonfire.
-The farm also offers daily fresh-baked pastries including homemade fruit pies, breads and award-winning jams.
+Purchase or pick fresh strawberries, raspberries, corn and pumpkins and enjoy a picnic, a wagon ride and roast marshmallows on the bonfire.
+The farm also offers daily fresh-baked pastries, including homemade fruit pies, breads and award-winning jams.
+This farm operates seasonally.

 Location: 744 Quesnel Road, West Nipissing